How to reclaim VAT you've paid in an EU country if you’re registered for VAT in the UK.

 - the supplier has evidence to show that the goods have been sent

-Goods brought into an EU country other than the UK are imports and you may have to pay VAT on them.
+Goods brought into an EU country are imports and you may have to pay VAT on them.
 You can use the refund scheme to reclaim the VAT you’ve paid on these imports unless you either:

 - get some other VAT relief when you import the goods

-- have to register for VAT in the other EU country because of importing the goods
+- have to register for VAT in the EU country because of importing the goods

-If you’re registered for VAT in the UK you can’t use the refund scheme to reclaim VAT paid on goods you import into the UK from outside the EU.
-But you can reclaim the VAT as input tax on your VAT Return; you’ll need the import VAT certificate, form C79, showing that you’ve paid the import VAT.
+If you’re registered for VAT in the UK you cannot use the refund scheme to reclaim VAT paid on goods you import into the UK from outside the EU.
+But you can reclaim the VAT as input tax on your VAT Return.
+You’ll need the import VAT certificate, form C79, showing that you’ve paid the import VAT.

 Making a claim